 Henry Edward, army general;

-THE REV JOHN GREY PORTER (1789-1873), rector of Kilskeery, County Tyrone, who wedded, in 1816, Margaret Lavinia, eldest daughter of Thomas Lindsey, of Hollymount, by his wife Lady Margaret, daughter of 1st Earl of Lucan.
+THE REV JOHN GREY PORTER (1789-1873), Rector of Kilskeery, County Tyrone, who wedded, in 1816, Margaret Lavinia, eldest daughter of Thomas Lindsey, of Hollymount, by his wife, the Lady Margaret Bingham, daughter of 1st Earl of Lucan, and had issue,

-Dying without an heir, in 1903, the estate devolved upon his nephew,
+Mr Porter dsp 1903, when the estate devolved upon his nephew,

 NICHOLAS HENRY ARCHDALE, successor to his brother;